Advertisement

 How much water do you need to drink?

 Breast milk is mostly water, so staying hydrated is crucial.
 You may even notice that you are thirstier when nursing.
-To make sure you’re drinking enough fluids, the Academy of Nutrition and Dietetics recommends up to 16 glasses of water per day (though a lot of that can come from foods, such as melons, soups, berries, and vegetables).
-One good strategy is to keep a water bottle next to you when you’re nursing, and make sure it’s always refilled.
+To make sure you’re drinking enough fluids, the Academy of Nutrition and Dietetics recommends drinking up to 16 glasses of water per day.
+Note that some of that water can come from foods, such as melons, soups, berries, and vegetables.
+One strategy is to keep a water bottle next to you when you’re nursing, making sure it’s always refilled.

 You can tell you’re drinking enough water if your urine is light yellow.
 If it’s dark yellow, that’s usually a sign you need to drink more water.
-If you’re getting bored with plain water, try adding cut-up fruit to your glass, or mixing it up with decaffeinated iced tea or unsweetened fruit juice.
+For variety, try adding cut-up fruit to your glass or mixing it up with herbal iced tea.

 New parent holding their newborn before breastfeeding.